 USDA Symbol: HECU3

-A fleshy, bluish-green, smooth plant with leafy stems mostly lying on ground, usually with paired coils of small, white or purplish-tinged flowers.
+A fleshy, bluish-green, smooth plant with leafy stems often lying on the ground, usually with paired coils of small, white or purplish-tinged flowers with yellow centers.

 Growing ConditionsWater Use: Medium

 Soil Description: Sandy, Gravelly